fri-datascience/course_ids/data/Docker/Labs-docker-intro/README.md

+**INSTRUCTIONS:** Follow the following "guide" and update it, so that everything will work and that you will understand the project!

 Containerizing your Streamlit app with Docker helps you package it with all its dependencies to run consistently across different environments.
 Here’s a step-by-step guide:

 ### 1. Create a `Dockerfile`